signebedi/mercutio/docs/future.md

 ```
 * add support for exp, hp, spells, attacks, and equipment
 * add support for dice rolls/random attributes
+* add support for writing to csv

+## Future Projects
 * add support for special buffs that can mapped to specific classes/races/religions/languages (eg. a separate dictionary) -- in fact, you could even just replace the current structure with a single data structure that allows the user to specify >> this will make the API more forgiving; underlying question: should attributes then be handled separately to avoid potential concurrency/ordering problems?
 ```python
 default_dimension_options = [